xananya06/CS-506/README.md

 **_4. Text Classification :_**
 The contact_reason column, which contains text descriptions of why an interaction occurred, was processed using text classification techniques to categorize common reasons.
 To extract keywords from the "contact_reason" column and create a new column, used a keyword-based approach with regular expressions.
 Define categories with associated keywords, match them against the text, and assign all relevant categories to each record.
 This method transforms the detailed narratives into concise, actionable reasons, enabling you to produce graphs and explore correlations effectively.

+### **_Dataset 4 : Overtime Details_**

+**_1. Consolidation :_**

+The dataset consisted of multiple duplicate columns for the same information (ID, officer names, ranks) spread across 66 original columns.
+Columns were consolidated by priority order, with multiple ID columns merged into a single Employee_ID field with 100% coverage, reducing to 28 columns while preserving key information.

+**_2. Missing values :_**

+Missing values were prevalent across multiple fields.
+The most critical field (officer identification) was addressed by consolidating four different ID columns (ID, Emp_No, Emp.
+ID, IDNO6) with coverage rates ranging from 3.4% to 73.8%, resulting in a combined field with 100% coverage.

+**_3. Datatypes :_**

+Temporal data including overtime_date was interpreted as "Object" datatype.
+These columns were converted to datetime format to enable extraction of year, month, and day components for time-based analysis.
+Additionally, the rank field showed mixed datatypes with numerical ranks (3.0-9.0) averaging 400-500 hours versus text ranks (Ptl, Det, Sergt) averaging only 4-5 hours, indicating inconsistent coding systems.

 ## Outlier Detection :

 ### **_Dataset 1 : Operating Budgets_**